wp-plugins/wp-performance-pack/readme.txt

 MO-Dynamic doesn't implement any saving related methods from the *Translations* base class.
 It's a read only implementation.

 == Changelog ==

+= 0.2.3 =

+* [jit] complete rework of JIT localize - it shouldn't break scripts anymore
+* [general] bugfix in changing plugin load order (WPPP has to be the first plugin to be loaded)

 = 0.2.2 =